Watch Kyle Kuzma's Viral Dunk On Joel Embiid

 Kyle Kuzma threw down a huge dunk on Joel Embiid during the game between the Philadelphia 76ers and Washington Wizards on Monday afternoon.

-The Washington Wizards are hosting the Philadelphia 76ers on Monday afternoon, and during the game Kyle Kuzma threw down a massive dunk on Joel Embiid.
+The Washington Wizards crushed the Philadelphia 76ers 117-98 on Monday afternoon, and during the game Kyle Kuzma threw down a massive dunk on Joel Embiid.

 The clip of the dunk, which is going viral, can be seen in the tweet that is embedded below from the Twitter account of Bleacher Report.